ppolg/thesis_code/README.md

-# thesis_code
+# Complexities of transcriptional and post-transcriptional control in mycobacteria

-Code associated with the PhD thesis
+Code associated with my PhD thesis, regarding analysis of short overlaps in mycobacteria.

+Previously published code, associated with analysis of Term-seq is available at https://github.com/ppolg/Mtb_termseq

+Code assoicated with analysis of nanopore sequencing is available at https://github.com/ppolg/mycopore

 main: